toskumar/blog/micro/aws/machine-learning/FAQ.md

   * __Forming Cartesian products__ of one variable with another variable eg., variable A, B, C with Z => A_Z, B_Z and C_Z
   * __Binning__ numeric variables to categories eg., the continuous numeric feature age is not linearly correlated with the likelihood to purchase a book
   * __Domain-specific__ features eg., l, b, h and introduce v=l*b*h
-  * __Variable-specific__ a sentence has generic ways of processing. eg., forming n-grams from text “the fox jumped over the fence”
+  * __Variable-specific__ a sentence has generic ways of processing. eg., forming n-grams from text "the fox jumped over the fence"
 * __Feature Scaling__
   * __Normalization__ is a scaling technique in which values are shifted and rescaled, range between 0 and 1.
 X'=[X-X(min)]/[X(max)-X(min)]
   * __Standardization__ is another scaling technique where the values are centered around the mean with a unit standard deviation.
 X'=(X-X')/SD

-* __Learning Algorithm__ The learning algorithm’s task is to learn the weights for the model.
+* __Learning Algorithm__ The learning algorithm's task is to learn the weights for the model.
 It consists of a loss function and an optimization technique (to reduce the loss).
 The optimization technique used in Amazon ML is online Stochastic Gradient Descent (SGD).
   * For __binary classification__ , Amazon ML uses logistic regression (logistic loss function + SGD).
   * For __multiclass classification__ , Amazon ML uses multinomial logistic regression (multinomial logistic loss + SGD).
   * For __regression__ , Amazon ML uses linear regression (squared loss function + SGD).